buymeasoda/refdocs/nvm.md

     nvm use system

-Switch to a specific node version (or latest LTS version)
+Switch to a specific node version (eg. LTS or version number)

+    nvm use --lts
     nvm use <version>
-    nvm use --lts
+    nvm use v16

 Use node version specified in project via `.nvmrc` file